Jose05Code/dotfiles/CONTRIBUTING.md

 - Open an issue with the `question` label
 - Check existing documentation
 - Look at closed issues and PRs for examples

-## Recognition

-Contributors will be recognized in:
-- The README acknowledgments section
-- Git commit history
-- GitHub contributors page

 Thank you for contributing! 🎉